echelleburns/SpringBoard-Capstone2/README.md

     convergence plot for the training and testing datasets
 <br>
 > model.hd5 == the resulting model generated from my local drive from the entire dataset
+> balanced_model.hd5 == the resulting model generated from my local drive using a dataset balanced
+    for equal numbers of images without people and images with people
 <br>
 > load_model.py == example for how to load the hd5 model into your own drive
 <br>